-This article provides instructions on how to charge a dead battery on Volvo vehicles.
+In this guide, you will find instructions on how to charge a dead battery on a Volvo.
 The battery on most Volvo vehicles is located in the trunk but that is not where you connect a car charger.

 What you will need